menonjay85/menonjay85.github.io/_pages/about.md

 title: "About"
 ---

-Roboticist, Maker and TSMC Research Fellow culminating M.S. in Robotics and Autonomous Systems at Arizona State University.
-My work focuses on robot learning for autonomous navigation, object manipulation & control systems especially in bio-inspired robotics!
+I'm a Roboticist, Maker, and TSMC Research Fellow completing my M.S. in Robotics and Autonomous Systems at Arizona State University.
+My work focuses on robot learning for autonomous navigation, object manipulation, and control systems, with a particular interest in bio-inspired robotics.

+Beyond engineering, I served as a graduate writing tutor at ASU's Graduate Writing Center, where I assisted fellow graduate students in developing their academic writing skills! 🎓